Undergraduate ProgramsThe Department of Electrical, Computer, and Energy Engineering offers two undergraduate degrees:

 The Doctor of Philosophy (Ph.D.) degree is the highest academic degree conferred by the University.
 The student who receives it must have demonstrated proficiency in some broad subject of learning and the ability to critically evaluate work in this field.
 Furthermore, the student must have shown ability to work independently in this chosen field and must have made an original contribution to the advancement of knowledge.

-Certificate ProgramsThe ECE Department has three certificate programs in the areas of embedded systems, software engineering, and power electronics.
+Certificate ProgramsThe ECE Department has two certificate programs in the areas of embedded systems and power electronics.
 Each program consists of a series of three courses (three credit hours each).
 Professional certificates are earned by completing the series of courses in each area.
 The courses are designed for professional engineers but may be taken by anyone having the necessary background.

-The Embedded Systems, Power Electronics, and Software Engineering certificate programs are offered in conjunction with CAETE, Center for Advanced Engineering and Technology Education.
+The Embedded Systems, Power Electronics, and Software Engineering certificate programs are offered in conjunction with Be Boulder Anywhere.